 Steve Reeves was an American bodybuilder and actor.
-By many he is considered the ideal bodybuilder because of his proportions, symmetry and aesthetic flow.
-One of his strongest body parts besides his big arms, slim mid-section and wide lats were his massive diamond shaped calf muscles.
+To this day, many consider his physique ideal.
+One of Reeves’ strongest body parts besides his big arms, slim midsection and wide lats, were his massive diamond shaped calf muscles.

 How did Steve Reeves build his lower leg muscles?

-Years later Steve attributed his calf development to this very technique.
-An additional factor that played an important role was the uneven route which often consisted of uphills and downhills.
+Years later, Steve attributed his calf development to this technique.
+An additional factor that played an important role was the uneven route, which often consisted of uphills and downhills.
 This added even more resistance.

-During his preparation for the 1950 Mr. Universe in London, England, Steve Reeves used a special so-called “yoke” apparatus for his calves.
+During his preparation for the 1950 Mr. Universe in London, England, Steve Reeves used the so-called “yoke” apparatus for his calves.
 The unique “yoke” or harness rested on top of an old parallel bar set-up.

 Reeves also performed the popular Donkey calf raises with people sitting on top him.
 He was obsessed with proper form and each repetition was done under control.
 There were no jerky movements.